 Children as young as 2-3 may play with simple puzzles with a small number of pieces, but from the ages of 6-7, children should be able to handle larger puzzles with upwards of 120 pieces.
 From the ages of 8-9, children should be able to tackle puzzles with 250-500 pieces.

 Whilst puzzles will encourage development at all ages, from the ages of 6-7, children will really begin to start seeing the benefits of puzzles, including the development of fine motor skills.
 From the ages of 8-9, children will begin developing cognitive skills, as a result of playing with puzzles.

 Puzzle Toys and Jigsaws at The Early Teacher

 The Early Teacher stocks a wide variety of puzzle toys and jigsaws suitable for young children.
 Choose from Animal Cube Puzzles and Dinosaur Cube Puzzles, or Touch and Feel Safari or Farm.
-For slightly older children, we also have a World Map Puzzle or the interactive Solar System Puzzle and Animated City Puzzles.
+For slightly older children, we also have a World Map Puzzle or the interactive Solar System Puzzle.
 All of our puzzle toys and jigsaws will help to encourage good development in children.